Person browsing through a buyers guide catalog

 If you're planning on hosting your buyers guide on a landing page or blog post, you'll want to boost its ranking as much as possible.
 Keyword research is critical, as is its implementation:

-• The SEO Manager app offered by Shopify is a great place to start from a holistic perspective.
+• The SEO Manager tool in the Shopify App Store is a great place to start from a holistic perspective.

 • Tools like AnswerThePublic can show you what people are actually searching for regarding certain products.